Your basket is currently empty!

 Recent studies have shown how engaging in social activities can actually improve cognitive function and protect against neurodegenerative diseases.

-The dynamism of relationship dynamics – the give and take, the emotional rollercoaster ride – is like for our minds.
+The dynamism of relationship dynamics – the give and take, the emotional rollercoaster ride – is like exercise for our minds.

 It keeps us sharp, alert, and engaged.